Used 2019 Toyota Tacoma Double Cab

 - Rugged off-pavement capability

-- Composite truck bed has movable tie-down cleats and power outlet
+- Composite truck bed has movable tie-down cleats and a power outlet

 - Top-level V6 can be paired with a six-speed manual transmission